 -

-Person is able to communicate by using company chat network;
+Person is able to communicate by using the company chat network;

 -